oroinc/documentation/user/back-office/sales/orders/create.rst

 Create an Order from a Shopping List
 ------------------------------------

 Any time a customer creates a new shopping list, it can be accessed in the back-office.
-This is helpful if a customer needs assistance finding particular items or with creating an order.
+This is helpful if a customer needs assistance finding particular items or creating an order.

 .. hint:: See a short demo on |creating orders from the shopping list| or keep reading for step-by-step guidance.